FenixEdu/fenixedu-academic/MIGRATION.md

     }
     ```

-11. Also, run the following script to initilize the Instalation object
+11. Also, run the following script to initilize the Instalation object, adapting the default values to the instalation specific values.

 	```java
 	package pt.ist.fenix;